iqbaldiit/SOPs/README.md

-# This demo document is designed for the business people, software developers, and executable stakeholders to understand the standard operating process (SOP).
+# This is a demo document that designed for the business people, software developers, and executable stakeholders to understand the standard operating process (SOP).

 ## 0101.
 User Management
 ### Overview